Explicit points on the Legendre curve: Introduction

+There are several avenues for further exploration of the arithmetic of the Legendre curve, including a more general rank formula, more explicit points, and a full calculation of the Tate-Shafarevich group.
+These are stated more precisely at the end of Section~\ref{s:summary} and will be taken up in subsequent publications.

 This note came about as a result of conversations with Dick Gross at the 2009 IAS/Park City Mathematics Institute.
 It is a pleasure to thank the organizers of the meeting for the opportunity to give a course, the audience for their attention and comments, and Gross for his interest and incisive questions.
-Thanks are also due to Chris Hall for thought-provoking data on $L$-functions and stimulating conversations on questions around this paper.
+Thanks are also due to Chris Hall for thought-provoking data on $L$-functions and stimulating conversations on questions related to the topics of this paper, and to Lisa Berger and Alice Silverberg for several useful comments.